Real estate is one of the best investments that stand the test of time but how do you know if a rental property is a good investment or not.

 The ROI calculations must be accurate to determine the true profitability and efficiency of the real estate deal.

-To calculate the ROI, you may simply take the annual rental income and divide it by the total cash investment.
+To calculate the ROI, you simply take the annual pre-tax profit (income minus expenses) and divide it by the total cost of the rental property (purchase price + closing costs + remodeling costs).
 Most investors consider a minimum of 15% ROI a good return on investment.

 2. Calculating the Capitalization Rate